Education EdD

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-Doctorate in Education Salary and Career Outlook
+Doctorate in Education Salary and Jobs Overview

 About the Data for Our Doctorate in Education Salary and Career Outlook

-The data in this article comes from the Bureau of Labor Statistics (BLS), a U.S. government agency that measures labor market activity, working conditions, salary changes and productivity in the U.S. economy to support public and private decision making.
+The data in this article comes from the Bureau of Labor Statistics (BLS), a U.S. government agency that measures labor market activity, working conditions, salary changes and productivity in the U.S. economy to support public and private decision-making.
 The BLS is widely accepted as the authoritative source for projected salary and job growth data.

-The BLS reports that the median salary for postsecondary teachers in 2021 was $79,640, with job growth projected to increase by 12% from now until 2031โ€”much faster than the national average job growth rate of 5%.
+The BLS reports that the median salary for postsecondary teachers in 2023 was $84,380, with job growth projected to increase by 8% from now until 2033—faster than the national average job growth rate.5

-Administrators and leaders in postsecondary institutions can expect even better compensation and job growth prospects.
-The BLS reports that the 2021 median pay for postsecondary education administrators was $96,910โ€”with job growth projected to increase by 7%.
+Administrators and leaders in postsecondary institutions can expect even better compensation and prospects for doctorate in education jobs.
+The BLS reports that the 2023 median pay for postsecondary education administrators was $102,610—with job growth projected to increase by 3% by 2033.6

 EdD Degree Specializations: Career and Salary Outlook

 Many EdD programs offer students the opportunity to supplement their education by selecting a specialty area.
-These students complete additional coursework in their chosen specialty area to increase their knowledge and skill in that particular area.
+These students complete additional coursework in their chosen specialty area to increase their knowledge and skills in that particular area.

-Letโ€™s drill down to see how salary and job growth expectations are affected by specializing and working in some popular specialty areas.
+Let’s drill down to see how expectations surrounding Doctor of Education salary and job growth are affected by specializing and working in some popular specialty areas.

-Executive Leadership Specialization
+Doctor of Education Jobs: Executive Leadership Specialization

 • Academic dean